-Fundamentally we there are a few different gears:
+Fundamentally there are a few different gear designs:

 - Bevel Gear – Conical shaped gears, the angle between the input and output shaft is anything except 0 or 180°.

 - Double Helical Gear – The double helical gear gives a much smoother still operation than the spur or helical gear and reduces the noise levels further.

 However, it is more difficult to manufacture than the helical.
 The advantage over the helical is that it does not result in a force along the axis of the gears.

 - Helical Gear – The helical gear gives a much smoother operation than the spur gear and reduces the noise levels.
 However, it is more difficult to manufacture.

 The advantage is that there are usually two teeth meshing at all times giving a much smoother operation than the spur gear and reduces the noise levels.
 However, it is more difficult to manufacture.

 As a rule of thumb helical gears should have a minimum of 14 teeth on the pinion.

 - Hypoid Gears – Gears in which the pinion axis intersects the plane of the ring gear at a point below the ring-gear axle and above the outer edge of the ring gear, or above the ring-gear axle and below the outer edge of the ring gear.
 Note that you will need a gear lubricant having extreme pressure characteristics for use with a hypoid type of gear as in the differential of an automobile.

 - Spiral Gear – When the helical gears are not aligned so the axles are parallel they are known as spiral gears.